-veg kolhapuri recipe with step by step photos – this spicy mixed vegetable based dish has its origin in kolhapur, a historical city in south maharashtra. kolhapuri cuisine is known for its hot, spicy and pungent flavors. however, not all the food from the kolhapuri cuisine is spicy & robust.
+veg kolhapuri recipe with step by step photos – this spicy and tasty mixed vegetable based dish has its origin in kolhapur, a historical city in south maharashtra. kolhapuri cuisine is known for its hot, spicy and pungent flavors. however, not all the food from the kolhapuri cuisine is spicy & robust.

 i have been to kolhapur many times and have got the opportunity to savor the authentic vegetarian kolhapuri cuisine. from the spicy vada pav on the roadside to chili pitla (spicy gram flour based dish) and the famous & fiery kolhapuri misal (sprouted moth beans curry). we have also had kolhapuri dal and it was a spicy dal. one of the best lentil dishes, i had there was whole masoor (called as aakha masoor). on occasions we even had kolhapuri thalis there.